Update 24 September 2021: This seasonal school will be done in a hybrid in-person & online format.

 The school addresses participants from all scientific fields.
 They will be taught the necessary programming paradigms and be guided to write correct and efficient code for GPUs.
 They will also learn how to port existing code to use GPU acceleration.
 The course includes many hands-on exercises so that the learned concepts can be applied immediately.
 In addition, several invited speakers with different backgrounds will report on successfully porting their scientific applications to GPUs.

-The PRACE Winter School 2020 will be held in English.
+The PRACE Autumn School 2021 will be held in English.